Katiana-lee/Yumm/README.md

 #### MVP

 - Home page with clickable categories that route to the recipes
-- Develop a single recipe view page that gives user information about selected recipe including:    ingredients, cooking instructions, and time duration
+- Develop a single recipe view page that gives user information about selected recipe including:  ingredients and cooking instructions
 - Use forms to create recipes and update Airtable

 #### PostMVP
 - Embed a favorites page or a like button
-- Create Search feature where users are able to lookup recipes according to input keywords
+- Create search feature where users are able to lookup recipes according to input keywords

 ## Project Schedule